ermauliks/dearweb.org/README.md

 This application spike/ sample demo is [here](http://dearweb.herokuapp.com/#/elements).

+## To setup Source code:##

+1. Install npm - this command will install all dependencies

+		$ sudo npm install

+2. Import all collections from db_collections folder [commands coming soon :-)]

 ## To run the application on your own Heroku account:##

 1. Install the [Heroku Toolbelt](http://toolbelt.heroku.com)